 We can visualize comparison sorts in terms of decision trees.
-A decision tree is a full binary tree structure that represents the comparisons performed by a sorting algorithm when it operates on an input of a given size.
-Here we only consider comparison operation and ignore other operations like control, data movement, etc.
+A decision tree is a full binary tree structure that represents the comparisons performed by sorting algorithms when it operates on an input of a given size.
+We only consider comparison operations and ignore other operations like control, data movement, etc.

-- Each internal node in the decision tree is represented by a comparison between a pair of elements (A[i], A[j]) for some i and j in the range 0 ≤ i, j ≤ n-1. if A[i] ≤ A[j] is true, we follow the left path, otherwise, we follow the right path.
+Each internal node in the decision tree is represented by a comparison between a pair of elements (A[i], A[j]), where 0 ≤ i, j ≤ n-1.
+If A[i] ≤ A[j] is true, we follow the left path.
+Otherwise, we follow the right path.

-- Each leaf node represents a permutation of the given input.
-In other words, each of the n! permutations on n elements must appear as one of the leaves of the decision tree for the sorting algorithm to sort properly.
+Similarly, each leaf node represents a permutation of the given input.
+In other words, each permutation on n elements (n!
+Permutations) must appear as one of the decision tree leaves for sorting algorithm to sort correctly.

-- The execution of the sorting algorithm corresponds to tracing a path from the root of the decision tree to a leaf.
+The execution of sorting algorithm corresponds to tracing a path from the root of decision tree to a leaf.
 At each internal node, a comparison A[i] ≤ A[j] is made.
 The left subtree then dictates subsequent comparisons for A[i] ≤ A[j] and the right subtree dictates subsequent comparisons for A[i] > A[j].
-When we come to a leaf, the sorting algorithm has established the sorted ordering of the input elements.
+When we come to a leaf node, sorting algorithm will ensure the sorted ordering of input elements.

-- The height of the decision tree (length of the longest path from the root to any of its leaves) represents the worst-case number of comparisons the sorting algorithm performs.
-A lower bound on the heights of decision trees is therefore a lower bound on the running time of any comparison sort algorithm.
+The height of decision tree (Length of the longest path from the root to any of its leaves) represents the worst-case count of comparisons performed by the sorting algorithm.
+A lower bound on the heights of decision trees is, therefore, a lower bound on the running time of any comparison sort algorithm.

 Idea: Any decision tree that sorts n elements has a height always greater than nlogn.